-- Sign the Student’s Placement Contract verifying the terms and goals of the internship.
+- Sign the Student’s Internship Contract verifying the terms and goals of the internship.

-- Complete a Mid-term and Final Evaluation of the student’s work and go over it with the student before returning it to our office.
+- Complete a Mid-term and Final Evaluation of the student’s work and go over it with the student before returning it to the student.
 These take about 15 minutes each to complete.

 - Employers are not responsible for assigning grades.
 Faculty sponsors assign grades after reviewing student materials and employer evaluations.

-- If Students are paid through the organization’s payroll, that organization’s Workers Compensations may apply.
+- If Students are paid through the organization’s payroll, that organization’s Workers insurance may apply.

 - If additional coverage is needed, employers are encouraged to contact Career Services for further information and possible assistance.

 - Consider what policies and procedures the intern will be covered by.
-What policies and procures must the intern abide by?
+What policies and procedures must the intern abide by?

-Have the intern read or otherwise been make aware of these policies.
+Have the intern read or otherwise be made aware of these policies.

 - Student interns should be informed of the employer’s sexual harassment policy.